IQA Qualifications

 The qualifications are built from 3 Units of Competence and you will need to prove competence in each appropriate Unit to get qualified:

-L3 Award in Understanding the Internal Quality Assurance of Assessment Processes & Practice (1 unit):
+L4 Award in Understanding the Internal Quality Assurance of Assessment Processes & Practice (1 unit)

 Unit 1 – Understanding Principles & Practice of Internally Assuring the Quality of Assessment